sergeevsn/tfdnr_py/README.md

 # TFD Noise Rejection

 This repository contains a Python library that implements a Time-Frequency Domain (TFD) noise rejection method for seismic data.
 The function is designed to remove noise from seismic traces using either a median filter or an adjustment window approach.
+The filtering is performed after STFT transform, only using amplitude spectrum, preserving phase spectrum.

 ## Main Function: `tfd_noise_rejection`